openshift/training/beta-3-setup.md

 Note: As of beta3, a user with the `edit` role can actually delete the project.
 [This will be fixed](https://github.com/openshift/origin/issues/1885).

-## Preparing for STI and Other Things
+## Preparing for STI: the Registry
 One of the really interesting things about OpenShift v3 is that it will build Docker images from your source code, deploy them, and manage their lifecycle.
 OpenShift 3 will provide a Docker registry that administrators may run inside